 Figure 5-3.
-Water-Level Measurements at Disposal Cell Performance Monitoring Wells at the Falls City, Texas, Disposal Site pH: Mann-Kendall trend analysis indicates significant increasing trends in pH (since 1996) for wells 0858 and 0921.
+Water-Level Measurements at Disposal Cell Performance Monitoring Wells at the Falls City, Texas, Disposal Site pH: Consistent with the findings in the previous annual report (DOE 2023), Mann-Kendall trend analysis indicates significant increasing trends in pH (since 1996) for wells 0858 and 0921 (Table 5-3).
 No significant trends were identified for the remaining disposal cell performance wells.
-Although pH levels in all cell performance wells have been greater than that measured in tailings pore fluids (pH of 2.93 [DOE 1997a]), pH levels in well 0880 remain relatively low, ranging from 3.4-5.2 historically and 3.8-4.7 for the 1996-2022 period shown in Figure 5-5.
-The pH levels measured in 2022 were within the range of historical values for all disposal cell performance monitoring wells; that is, there have been no recent significant changes in pH in these wells (Figure 5-5).
+Although pH values in all disposal cell performance wells have been greater than that measured in tailings pore fluids (pH of 2.9 [DOE 1997a]), pH levels in well 0880 remain relatively low, ranging from 3.4-5.2 historically and 3.8-4.8 for the 1996-2023 period shown in Figure 5-5.
+The pH values for all disposal cell performance monitoring wells do not show any recent significant changes (Figure 5-5).